browserengineering/book/book/invalidation.md

 ================

-Dirty flags like `children_dirty` are the traditional approach to layout invalidation, but they have some downsides.
-As you've seen, using them correctly means paying careful attention to the dependencies between various fields and tracking when fields are used.
-In our simple browser, you could do it by hand, but a real browser's layout system is much more complex, and mistakes become almost impossible to avoid.
+Dirty flags like `children_dirty` are the traditional approach to layout invalidation, but they have downsides.
+Using them correctly means paying attention to the dependencies between fields and when each is read from and written to.
+And it's easy to forget to check or set a dirty flag, which leads to hard-to-find bugs.
+In our simple browser, it could probably be done, but a real browser's layout system is much more complex, and mistakes become almost impossible to avoid.

-We need a better approach.
-As a first step, let's try to combine a dirty flag and the field it protects into a single object:
+A better approach exists.
+First of all, let's try to combine the dirty flag and the field it protects into a single object:

 ``` {.python replace=(self):/(self%2c%20obj%2c%20name%2c%20parent%3dNone%2c%20dependencies%3dNone%2c}
 class ProtectedField: